cjolowicz/blog/content/posts/hypermodern-python-06-ci-cd.md

 poetry add --python="<3.8" importlib_metadata
 ```

-Determining the version should really be as simple as the following:
+Determining the package version should really
+be as simple as the following:

 ```python
 # src/hypermodern_python/__init__.py